 The Faculty of Education uses third party processors where needed to carry out certain activities for us.
 These third parties can be found here.
 Some of these third parties may be based outside the UK/EEA.
 Where such data transfers do occur we will ensure the appropriate data transfer agreement is in place.

 Questions or Concerns

-If you have any questions or concerns to this policy you can contact email@example.com.
+If you have any questions or concerns about this notice you can contact firstname.lastname@example.org.